DiegoOrtizMorales/CaveAdv/README.md

-## Cave Adventure is a text based adventure game where you explore three caves in an attempts to escape.
+## Cave Adventure is a text based adventure game where you explore three caves.

 How to Build
 1. Clone the repository.